Cursor: The Editor Built Around AI

 - Business plan for teams.

-- Local mode (BYO API key) lets you use your OpenAI/Anthropic account with direct costs.
+- BYO API key mode: use your own OpenAI/Anthropic account with direct costs.

 The BYO API key option is critical for enterprises with centralised AI billing.